drwpow/pow.rs/src/pages/blog/how-to-optimize-images.md

 ---
-title: how to optimize images for web
+title: How to optimize images for web
 description: not all optimization techniques are equal
 date: 2016-06-03
 tags: ['dev']